ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/sprite_indexing/gimp/gimp.md

     ![img4](gimp_img_4.png)

    You can also press the button that has a pencil and some lines in order to edit the currently selected color.
 The plus-sign button can be used to add a new color to the palette.
+If the background color is already in index 0 of the palette, you may skip ahead to [Saving](#Saving).

 ### Putting the Background Color in Index 0